 - Fertilize.
 Get new growth off to a good start by scattering a small amount of lawn fertilizer specially formulated for new grass.

 GreenView Fairway Formula Seeding Success is a starter fertilizer incorporated into bits of paper mulch.
 It takes care of the fertilizer and mulching steps at the same time.
 The paper mulch disintegrates on its own, saving the step of raking once the grass seed germinates.

 No matter how you patch, it’s very important to keep the seed bed consistently damp until the seed is up.
 Dry seeds won’t germinate very well at all, and letting the soil go dry after a new grass plant has broken out of its seed coat may kill it before it has a chance to get going.

-In hot, dry weather, you’ll probably need to dampen the surface once or twice a day.
+In hot, dry weather, you’ll probably need to dampen the surface once or twice a day, unless you’re using GreenView’s Seeding Success - as the product keeps seeds moist longer while they germinate.
 Once the grass grows to about 2 inches tall, reduce watering to once every few days.
 Begin mowing when the young grass reaches about 4 inches tall.
 After one full season, your patched area should be as established as the rest of the lawn.
 By then, you probably won’t be able to tell the difference… unless those grubs, dogs and fungi decide to pay another visit.